whilo/lambda.demos/rules.md

    system at plan activation.
 (M)
 9. The human rights charter (UN) is applied.
 (L) http://www.un.org/en/universal-declaration-human-rights/
+10. Cooperatives can become registered in the plan.
+They then form an interface to the private market economy.
+The cooperatives sign a legally binding document to the constitutional rules in their business conduct.
+They can assign resources internally and are excluded from rule 11 for external business activity, but should aim for transparency in the plan.
+The tasks they operate on have to satisfy rules 13.-16.
+All their members must be registered users (voters).
+(L)
 11. All created intellectual property has to be under a free license, either creative commons or FSFE approved.
 Data is managed to protect the privacy of individual persons and ensure 9.
 All collected data in the tasks has to be made available for plan analysis and optimization algorithms (scheduling, prediction) freely and with reasonable amount of effort.
+Excluded from this rule are cooperative businesses due to 10.
 (L)
-10. The planning period is 3 months.
+12. The planning period is 3 months.
 Plan activation happens automatically at each quarter year.
 (M)
-11. Tasks for which the start conditions cannot be fulfilled are blocked by the plan and are not executed.
+13. Tasks for which the start conditions cannot be fulfilled are blocked by the plan and are not executed.
 An insurance mechanism allows to activate backup plans to unblock it at any time when the plan is active.
 (M)
-12. Unless any of the constitutional rules is broken, plan execution has to conform to the jurisdiction it is operating in.
+14. Unless any of the constitutional rules is broken, plan execution has to conform to the jurisdiction it is operating in.
 In case of conflict the plan should not be executed. (conformity) (L)
-13. A 80% majority of all voters can veto a plan and halt its official execution.
+15. A 80% majority of all voters can veto a plan and halt its official execution.
 (M) Voters are bound to veto a plan if it is illegal due to the constitutional rules or the jurisdiction it is operating in. (safety) (L)
-14. Each task should be flagged as sustainable if it is reproducible for at least a million times and does not pollute the environment due to current knowledge.
+16. Each task should be flagged as sustainable if it is reproducible for at least a million times and does not pollute the environment due to current knowledge.
 (L)